Llandough, Penarth: Vale of Glamorgan Council

 Llandough's ward elects a county councillor to the Vale of Glamorgan Council.

 The ward is currently represented by Cllr George Carroll (Conservatives).

 Welsh Government

 Vaughan Gething represents Cardiff South and Penarth in the Senedd (Labour & Co-operative Party), succeeding Lorraine Barrett.

-There are four Members of the Senedd also representing the area: Joel James (Conservative), Andrew RT Davies (Conservative), Heledd Fychan (Plaid Cymru), Rhys ab Owen (Plaid Cymru).
+Four other Members of the Senedd also represent the area: Joel James (Conservative), Andrew RT Davies (Conservative), Heledd Fychan (Plaid Cymru) and Rhys ab Owen (Plaid Cymru).

 Westminster

 The MP for Cardiff South and Penarth is Stephen Doughty (Labour & Co-operative Party) who was re-elected on 10 December 2019.